JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Services.md

 Process the Service Result
 --------------------------------

 The Service Feature Result is sent as a Wave that wrap returned value.
-So to be informed when the result is available, there is two things to do :
+So to be informed when the result is available, there is two things to do:

 * Let your component listening this WaveType.
 * Add Wave handler code to process the result.